-This article explore the common causes of underarm pain, when to see a doctor, and how armpit pain may be treated.
+In this article, we cover the common causes of armpit pain, when to see a doctor, and how to treat the pain when it occurs.

-Wide-ranging factors contribute to or cause underarm or armpit pain, including skin conditions, infections, and immune conditions.
+Many factors either contribute to or cause armpit pain, including some skin issues, infections, and immune conditions.

-Depending on the cause and severity, symptoms vary from mildly irritating to extremely uncomfortable and distressing.
+Depending on the cause and severity, symptoms may vary from mild irritation to severe discomfort and distress.

 Swollen lymph nodes

-The lymph nodes are crucial to a successful immune response.
-They round-up foreign bodies and stimulate the release of immune cells, which destroy and remove these invading bodies.
+The lymph nodes are crucial for the successful action of the immune system.
+They gather foreign bodies and stimulate the release of immune cells, which destroy and remove these invading bodies.

-During bacterial, fungal, and viral infections, the lymph nodes fill up with invading cells and begin to swell.
+During infections, the lymph nodes fill with harmful cells and begin to swell.
 This enlargement causes inflammation and pain.